 This is a dangerous path to follow.
 What happens if the market crowd decides the price is still not worth it?
 What if it suddenly realizes the asset is actually worthless?
 The good news is that staying ahead of the market crowd is precisely what Elliott Wave analysis often allows us to do.
 That is why we plan to keep relying on it.

-What will BTCUSD bring next week?
-That is the subject of discussion in our next Elliott Wave PRO analysis due out late Sunday!
+What will BTCUSD bring next?
+That is the subject of discussion in our latest Elliott Wave PRO analysis!
+Order and receive TODAY!